Cross Cultural Management Guide – Switzerland

 Being a Manager in Switzerland

-- Arrive on time for meetings, show the proper deference to rank and position, and do not attempt to become familiar too quickly.
-Many companies are conservative, although this may change depending upon the industry as well as the canton.
+- Many companies are conservative, although this may change depending upon the industry as well as the canton.

 The Role of a Manager